Cogosense/LicensedContractorDemo/README.md

 a query parameter of __\_\_key=<PrimaryRecordName>_id__ to the GET resource URL.
 This allows the REST api contoller to make a decision on which key to use.

+7. Users types are constrained to a single depth currently.
+In the controller _server/controllers/publisher/attributes/index.js_ only __attributes.typeRef__ and __adornments.attributes.typeRef__ are populated (aka expanded).
+The typeRefs should be expanded iteratively allowing any arbitrary depth of User types.

 ## TODO

 1. Set the Publisher based on authenticated login.